ElisaDemanez/App_Plant_Management/README.md

 # pwa_plant_management

 > A personnal project.
-I'm trying to develop a plant managing simple application for my own need(a PWA is the super ambitious goal. )

-I first want to be able to order them by species.
-A plant could have different attributes : Seller, date of purchase, sub species name.
+A plant can have different attributes : Seller, species and subspecies name,informations,and pictures.
 Each of them has a unique ID in order to be able to write it on their label, and find their complementary infos easily.
+You can manage the pictures of each of the plants in order to keep track of their evolutions.
+You can sort them by : Id, frost resistance, and exposure.
-Since I mainly have succulents, later on I'd like to be able to sort them by frost resistance and exposure, allowing me to put plants together more easily.
+Since I mainly have succulents,those criterias allows me to put plants together more easily.
+There is also a search bar on the id and full name.

 ## Installation :